bartektenDev/FireLink/README.md

 **Status**: Beta Stage 6

-**What is it?** This is a chrome extension for sharing links immediately to the FireLink app.
+**What is it?** This is a chrome extension for sharing links immediately to your mobile device!

 **Preview Demo**